JOThurgood/mhd-ray-tracing/README.md

 ```python
 import wkb_fast_zerobeta as wkb
 ```
 *However, it requires foreknowledge of the class of magnetic field you want to use* (from magnetic_field.py).
-To avoid having to edit wkb_fast_zerobeta.py every time we want to use a different field, and to keep scripts relating to different problems self-contained, we proceed as follows.
-When the module is first imported it immediately looks for a module called tmp_config.py which tells it the desired class.
+To avoid having to edit wkb_fast_zerobeta.py every time we want to use a different field, and to keep scripts relating to different problems self-contained, we can proceed as follows.
+When the module is first imported it immediately looks for a module called tmp_config.py , which tells it the desired class.
 If this file does not exist it will throw an error.
-As such can initialise your splotting script / interactive session / whatever with the following
+As such you can initialise your splotting script / interactive session / whatever with the following

 ```python
 # Create a tmp file to pass the chosen field class to wkb class